After Yahoo data hack, here are 15 tips to protect yourself

 READ MORE :

 If anyone contacts you by email or phone and says he’s from Yahoo or law enforcement and is calling about this breach, hang up.
-If you don’t hang up for some reason, then do not provide any information, such as your Social Security number, date of birth, bank account information, etc.
+If you don’t hang up for some reason, do not provide any information, such as your Social Security number, date of birth, bank account information, etc.

-6. Remember that stores, banks, universities, and investigators will never contact you out of sky blue and ask for personal information such as account numbers, Social Security numbers, passwords, etc. Never.
+6. Remember that stores, banks, universities, and investigators will never contact you out of the sky blue and ask for personal information such as account numbers, Social Security numbers, passwords, etc. Never.
 Ever.
 And they’ll never contact you and ask you to change your password by clicking on an unknown link.
 Don’t click on links or reply with any information.
 Never.
 Ever Web Job Posting.

 7. This same warning applies to anyone who calls you and claims to be from Microsoft or Apple support and says you have a problem with your computer and the caller needs access to your computer to fix it.
 Just don’t.
 Ever.
 Just hang up without saying bye.